Turkestan Legion

 The battalions of the Turkestan Legion formed part of the 162nd Infantry Division and saw much action in Axis-occupied Yugoslavia (especially modern-day Croatia) and Italy.

-A large portion of the Turkestan Legion was captured by Allied forces and repatriated into the Soviet Union after the war's end, where they would face execution or incarceration by the Soviet government for having collaborated with the Nazis.
+A large portion of the Turkestan Legion was captured by Allied forces and repatriated into the Soviet Union after the war's end, where they faced execution or incarceration by the Soviet government for having collaborated with the Nazis.
 Notable members of the legion include Baymirza Hayit, a Turkologist who after the war settled in West Germany and became an advocate for Pan-Turkist political causes.

 Units

+The units of the Turkestan Legion were: